Sino-Vietnamese War: Sino-Soviet split

 The Chinese Communist Party and the Viet Minh had a long history.
-During the initial stages of the First Indochina War with France, the recently founded communist People's Republic of China continued the Soviet mission to expand communism.
+During the initial stages of the First Indochina War with France, the recently founded communist China continued the Soviet mission to expand communism.
 Therefore, they aided the Viet Minh and became the connector between Soviets and the Viet Minh.

 After the death of Joseph Stalin in March 1953, relations between the Soviet Union and China began to deteriorate.
-Mao Zedong believed the new Soviet leader Nikita Khrushchev had made a serious error in his Secret Speech denouncing Stalin in February 1956, and criticized the Soviet Union's interpretation of Marxism–Leninism, in particular Khrushchev's support for peaceful coexistence and its interpretation.
+Mao Zedong believed the new Soviet leader Khrushchev had made a serious error in his Secret Speech denouncing Stalin in February 1956, and criticized the Soviet Union's interpretation of Marxism–Leninism, in particular Khrushchev's support for peaceful coexistence and its interpretation.
 This led to increasingly hostile relations, and eventually the Sino-Soviet split.
 From here, Chinese communists played a decreasing role in helping their former allies because the Viet Minh did not support China against the Soviets.

 Following worsening relations between the Soviet Union and China as a result of the Sino-Soviet split of 1956–1966, as many as 1.5 million Chinese troops were stationed along the Sino-Soviet border in preparation for a full-scale war against the Soviets.

 Vietnam joined the Council for Mutual Economic Assistance (CMEA) on June 28, 1978.
 Soviet military aid to Vietnam increased from $75-$125 million in 1977 to $600-$800 million in 1978.

 On November 3, 1978, Vietnam and the Soviet Union signed a formal military alliance.
 The Soviet Union supported Vietnam's invasion of Cambodia, launched in December 1978.

-Following the death of Mao in September 1976, the overthrow of the Gang of Four and the ascent of Deng Xiaoping, the Chinese leadership revised its own positions to become compatible with market aspects, denounced the Cultural Revolution, and collaborated with the US against the Soviet Union.
+Following the death of Mao in September 1976, the overthrow of the Gang of Four and the ascent of Deng Xiaoping, the Chinese leadership started the reform and opening up to transition to a market economy, denounced the Cultural Revolution, and collaborated with the US against the Soviet Union.